krpbva/krpbva/_posts/2024-03-20-assignment2.md

 I was particularly interested in that piece.
 I have never read the novel itself before, however, I started watching the movie based on this book.
 On the web, I came across interesting information; they say that Jane Austen herself did not value her 1816 novel *Emma* very highly: it’s just that after reading it in the family circle, she did not receive praise and enthusiastic statements.
 However, it was in this mature work that the writer’s talent manifested itself especially clearly; her ironic mind created memorable and recognizable images that will be of interest to modern readers.
 The English novelist is distinguished by her good knowledge of human nature and the ability to show common shortcomings with humor.

 ![Alt Text](/assets/images/imageEmma.jpg)

+An ironic novel about a young woman who constantly interferes in other people's personal affairs and wooes her friends.
+Emma is neither poor nor married.
+She is a big dreamer and does not strive to become a wife; instead, the girl finds life partners for her friends and arranges weddings.
+Busy with others, Emma almost misses her chance at love.
 Austen's meticulous attention to character names underscores the importance of propriety and decorum in interpersonal relationships, with characters often adhering to societal expectations in their interactions.
 Hopeful words like "hope" and "wish" reveal characters' desires.
 Words such as "friend," "soon," and "time" highlight the centrality of relationships and the passage of time in Austen's narratives.
 Despite her good intentions, Emma's attempts at matchmaking often lead to unintended consequences, highlighting the complexities of human relationships and the importance of self-awareness.
 Positive adjectives like "good" and "better" contribute to the nuanced portrayal of characters and the use of archaic language like "shall" adds authenticity to Austen's depiction of the era, immersing readers in the formalities and language conventions of the time.

 > *...and I dare say we shall...*